 QUARTERMASTER'S DEPOT ON THE JIM LANE TRAIL

-Constitution Hall was the base of operations for this critical free trade and escape route to freedom in the North and Canada.
-People escaping slavery were escorted to Topeka from Underground Railroad conductors around the Territory, then escorted northward.
+Constitution Hall was base of operations for this critical free trade and escape route to freedom in the North and Canada.

-The Topeka " Free State" constitution, written in 1855 in Constitution Hall, set Kansas on the path to statehood, achieved six years later in 1861.
-This frontier building of native stone became part of the Kansas Statehouse from 1863 to 1869.
-With the assistance of the National Underground Railroad Network to Freedom Program, the City of Topeka and private citizens, the west and south walls were restored in 2012.
-An adjoining green space will interpret the role of Constitution Hall in events of the Lane Trail to Freedom and Free State resident independence from forces outside Kansas.
+The frontier-era building of native stone became part of the first Kansas Statehouse from 1863 to 1869.
+With assistance by the National Underground Railroad Network to Freedom Program, the City of Topeka and private citizens, the west and south walls were restored in 2012.
+An adjoining green space will interpret Topeka's history of freedom events.

 Stories & Comments

 Share Your Story (* fields required)